r-aguilera/mrpt_sensors/README.md

 </details>

-# `mrpt_sensor_gnns_novatel`
+# `mrpt_sensor_gnss_novatel`

-ROS node for GNNS/IMU Novatel receivers with RTK precision using an NTRIP HTTP source.
+ROS node for GNSS/IMU Novatel receivers with RTK precision using an NTRIP HTTP source.
 This node actually launches two mrpt::hwdrivers sensors:

-- mrpt::hwdrivers::CGPSInterface for the Novatel GNNS/INS device, and
+- mrpt::hwdrivers::CGPSInterface for the Novatel GNSS/INS device, and
 - mrpt::hwdrivers::CNTRIPEmitter to connect to a remove NTRIP source and emit the received corrections via a serial port.

 Thus, you need to specify several mandatory ros launch arguments to make this node to work,